 Each WebLogic Server cluster is supported by a replicated cluster-wide JNDI tree that provides access to both replicated and pinned RMI and EJB objects.
 While the JNDI tree representing the cluster appears to the client as a single global tree, the tree containing the cluster-wide services is actually replicated across each WebLogic Server in the cluster.
-For more information, see "Using WebLogic JNDI in a Clustered Environment" on page 2-12.
+For more information, see Using WebLogic JNDI in a Clustered Environment.